ray-project/ray/doc/source/cluster/getting-started.rst

 Ray provides native cluster deployment support on the following technology stacks:

-* On :ref:`AWS and GCP <vm-cluster-quick-start>`.
+* On :ref:`AWS and GCP <cloud-vm-index>`.
 Community-supported Azure and Aliyun integrations also exist.
 * On :ref:`Kubernetes <kuberay-index>`, via the officially supported KubeRay project.

-Advanced users may want to :ref:`deploy Ray clusters manually <on-prem>` or onto platforms not listed here by :ref:`implementing a custom node provider <ref-cluster-setup>`.
+Advanced users may want to :ref:`deploy Ray manually <on-prem>` or onto platforms not listed here by :ref:`implementing a custom node provider <ref-cluster-setup>`.

 What's next?